Torfinnsbu to Eidsbugarden Vandring

 In addition to building one of the most famous mountain retreats in Norway, Aasmund Olavsson Vinje also was a co-founder of The Norwegian Trekking Association (DNT) and gave Jotunheimen its name.
 He is remembered for his poetry, travel writing, and his love and praise of the mountains of Norway.

-The closest stop is the "Bygdin" bus stop, located right near the Bygdin tourist lodge.
-If you are traveling from Oslo via bus, it’s easiest to take the NOR-WAY 161 Valdresekspressen.
+The closest stop is the “Bygdin” bus stop, located right near the Bygdin tourist lodge.
+If you are traveling from Oslo by bus, take the NW161 Valdresekspressen.

 From Oslo, head north on E16, towards Bergen, for 185 kilometers.
 When you reach Fagernes, follow signs to road 51, towards Vågå/Beitostølen.
 Follow road 51 for another 50 kilometers until you reach Bygdin.
 Here you will find parking.